iasonask/spatial-disaggregation/README.md

 #### Notes

-For installing all required packages automatically you can create and activate a virtual environment and then execute:
+To install all required packages automatically, you can create and activate a virtual environment and then execute the following:

 ```bash
 pip install -r requirements.txt